toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 6 |  | Partner returns an acknowledgement of receipt of the request message, or a response if protocol is synchronous.
  | Expedia is not able to read the acknowledgement or connection timeout |

-**Final condition:** after a retry delay, Expedia will resend the request with retry indicator set to “true”, until an Ack/Response is received or expiration time of the notification is reached.
+**Final condition:** after a retry delay, Expedia will resend the request with retry indicator set to "true", until an Ack/Response is received or expiration time of the notification is reached.

-If Expedia cannot get a valid response after the maximum number of retries, the notification will be flagged as “failed”, and then automatically fallback to fax or email.
+If Expedia cannot get a valid response after the maximum number of retries, the notification will be flagged as "failed", and then automatically fallback to fax or email.

 ### Error Flow 3: Error Response

-Initial condition: the partner is not able to process the request.
+**Initial condition:** the partner is not able to process the request.
 The partner will reject the notification by sending back a response with the appropriate error message indicating why the request cannot be processed.
 The partner can only reject the notification for a limited number of reasons.
 The error codes allowed to be returned in a booking notification response are listed in the <Error Codes for Response> section below.
 Expedia will automatically fail over bookings to secondary delivery mechanisms (fax or email) if a partner returns a negative response.

 Step | Expedia | DC Partner